Vintage 1950 Franka Solida II Camera Germany US-Zone With Case. Great Condition

 Film Format:

-Uses 120 roll film, providing 12 exposures per roll in the 6x6 format.
+Uses standard 120 roll film, producing 12 exposures in the classic 6x6 cm format.

 Construction: